Summary

 Current year and date

-To return the percent of year completed based on the current year and current date, you can adjust the formula to use the TODAY function like this:
+To return the percent of the year completed based on the current year and current date, you can adjust the formula to use the TODAY function like this:

 =YEARFRAC(DATE(YEAR(TODAY()),1,1),TODAY())

-In this version, the TODAY function returns the current date which goes into YEARFRAC twice – once as the start date, and once as as the end date.
-Note the start date uses the DATE function to create a date for the first of the year, by hard-coding the number 1 for month and day, and extracting the current year with the YEAR function.
+In this version, the TODAY function returns the current date which goes into YEARFRAC twice – once as the start date, and once as the end date.
+Note the start date uses the DATE function to create a date for the first of the year, by hard-coding the number 1 for month and day and extracting the current year with the YEAR function.
 The result is the percentage of the year completed through as of today.
 This percentage will continually update over time.

-Percent of year remaining
+Percent of the year remaining

-To calculate the percent of year remaining instead of percent complete, you can adjust the formula to subtract the fractional year from "1".
+To calculate the percent of the year remaining instead of the percent complete, you can adjust the formula to subtract the fractional year from "1".
 In the example shown, D5 contains this formula copied down:

 =1-YEARFRAC(DATE(YEAR(B5),1,1),B5)